 Scooper

-During the commute home on day one, make sure your pet experiences a smooth trip.
+During the commute home on your first day, make sure your pet experiences a smooth trip.
 Leave them safely in their crate, obey the speed limit, don’t take sharp turns, and don't brake sharply if you can avoid it.
 You don't want to make your pet’s anxiety worse by driving hectically.

 Likewise, you should keep the nerve-jangling to a minimum at home.
 Give your pet their own space — for one thing, you should make sure they’re not crowded by numerous family members looking to meet the new family pet.
 And you should be ready to give your furry friend their own space, whether in their crate or in a gated-off area of your home.